imaginaryfriendsco/image-generation-demo/README.md

 ## Image generation
 To run the script in Illustrator, go to `File -> Scripts -> Other script` and choose `generate-images.js`

-Though we used Illustrator for our purpoeses, there are other Adobe products that allow for running JS scripts within the program.
+Though we used Illustrator for our purposes, there are other Adobe products that allow for running JS scripts within the program.
 For instance, we could write a script with similar logic and run it in After Effects.
 It'd be cool to see some more animation NFTs :)

 ### Attributes
 In the script, we demo three different attributes: `glasses`, `body accessory`, and `background`.